-Provisional results and feedback will be provided to students via email and/or Canvas (as appropriate) within 25 working days (wherever possible).
+Provisional results and feedback will be provided to students via Canvas within 25 working days (wherever possible).
+Students will be informed that they are provisional until ratified by the Board of Examiners.

 Confirm the arrangements for the release of finalised marks to students [ref: General Regulations para 13.1 and SGUL Feedback Policy]